Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

   * Zoom the graph horizontally with the mouse wheel for better detail.
   * Move the mouse cursor on the profile graph to a location where the index shown in the upper left corner jumps to a new value (i.e. where a trackpoint is located).
-  * Right click and select `Add waypoint` to attach a waypoint to the track.
+  * Right-click and select `Add waypoint` to attach a waypoint to the track.
 _Remark:_ If a selected waypoint has a distance of less than 50m to a trackpoint than it is attached to the track.

 Having waypoints attached to a track additional information about the waypoints is available in the roadbook of the